wren-lang/wren/doc/site/classes.markdown

 This declares a new class `Pegasus` that inherits from `Unicorn`.

-The metaclass hierarchy parallels the regular class hierarchy.
-So, if `Pegasus` inherits from `Unicorn`, `Pegasus`'s metaclass will inherit from `Unicorn`'s metaclass.
-In more prosaic terms, this means that static methods are inherited and can be overridden.
-This includes constructors.
+The metaclass hierarchy does *not* parallel the regular class hierarchy.
+So, if `Pegasus` inherits from `Unicorn`, `Pegasus`'s metaclass will not inherit from `Unicorn`'s metaclass.
+In more prosaic terms, this means that static methods are not inherited.

-If you *don't* want your subclass to support some static method that it's superclass has, the simplest solution is to override it and make your method error out.
+Constructors, however, initialize the instance *after* it has been created.
+They are defined as instance methods on the class and not on the metaclass.
+That means that constructors *are* inherited.

 ## Superclass method calls